cyclus/cyclus/doc/domain_model_document/resources.rst

 comparing and trading Resources during the simulation and for analyzing fuel cycle metrics at the conclusion of the simulation.

 The quality of a Resource is captured by this set of attributes.
-For example, a Material's primary quality attribute is its composition whereas quality attributes of a worker might be their skillset, the number of hours a day that they can work, and they amount that they expect to be paid.
+For example, a Material's primary quality attribute is its isotopic composition.
+Quality attributes of a worker, on the other hand, might be their skillset, the number of hours a day that they can work, and they amount that they expect to be paid.

 The generic amount and unit information will be stored for all Resources, whereas the specific Workforce Resource defining characteristics will be stored only for the Workforce Resources in the simulation.

-All of these quality attributes, both generic and specific, are intended to be used to filter the acceptability of offers of some Resource to fulfill requests of some other Resource.
+All of these quality attributes, both generic and specific, are intended to facilitate differentiation of Resources from one another in the matching.

 That is, a single Resource Type (e.g., Workers) might have many sub-types which may not be interchangeable (e.g., reactor operators vs. crane operators).
 The